nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Mailing List feature
-Allows user to download a CSV file mailing list of the current view User can specify which fields to download using arguments
+Allows user to download a CSV file mailing list of the current view Users can use arguments to specify which fields to include in their download

 #### Implementation

 Step 1.
-The user filters the contacts using some other command, such as `find`
+The user filters the contacts using other commands, eg. `find`

 Step 2.
-The user provides a series of prefixes to `mailingList` to pick the fields, if none are provided, proceed using the defaults
+The user provides a series of prefixes to `mailingList` to pick the fields.
+If no arguments are provided, default selectors are used.

 Step 3.
-The user is prompted to pick the name and location of their CSV file.
+The user is prompted to pick the name and download location of their generated CSV file.

 #### Design considerations:
 * Arguments for the command should follow the standard used in other parts of the software.